-The quality of cooperation and communication between the participating organisations, as well as with other relevant stakeholders leaders/facilitators/trainers/mentors and participants, to respect commonly agreed standards of behaviour during the activity.
+The quality of cooperation and communication between the participating organisations, as well as with other relevant stakeholders participants.
+The proposal demonstrates that participating organisations have put in place emergency procedures and have settled a common "code of behaviour" to help both group leaders/facilitators/trainers and participants, to respect commonly agreed standards of behaviour during the activity.
 For Youth Exchanges, a sufficient number of group leaders will be present in order to enable young people to share their learning experience in a reasonably safe and protected environment.